 The teen years require parents to shift gears slightly by taking on a bigger role as a friend and counselor to their children.
 By offering a listening ear, you signal to that they are valued and their opinions and thoughts matter to you.
 Your teenager is more likely to be upfront about life challenges and discuss potentially awkward conversation topics with you, such as sex and relationships.

-Perhaps the most exasperating part of the tween to teen transition is seeing your previously somewhat compliant child turn into a contrary creature.
-Remind yourself that your teenager is simply figuring out his or her likes and dislikes, and in doing so, they may sometimes push back against your preferences.
+Perhaps the most exasperating part of the tween to teen transition is seeing your child turn into a contrary creature.
+Remind yourself that your teenager is simply figuring out his or her likes and dislikes.
+In doing so, they may sometimes push back against your preferences.

 Despite your best efforts, you will not always be immediately available to help your child navigate every difficult situation.
 Equipping your child early on to make smart decisions will help them when they find themselves stuck in these instances.

 Begin by asking your child to state the situation or problem.
-Then, consider what the possible responses are, followed by the final decision on the route to take.
-By consistently applying this method over time, your child will become more adept at handling simple and even complex decision making.
+Then, consider the possible responses, followed by the final decision on the route to take.
+By consistently applying this method over time, your child will become more adept at handling decision-making.

 Build Emotional Resilience

 Encourage your child to pick up a hobby or pursue an interest outside of their usual school work.
-Simple activities such as journaling, reading, drawing, or even playing a musical interest for fun, can provide an outlet and help alleviate their stress in the teen years.
+Activities such as journaling, reading, drawing, or even playing a musical instrument, can provide a crucial outlet.
+And they can help alleviate stress in the teen years.

 Help your child identify a core group of friends who are loyal, supportive and level-headed.
 Also find one or two trusted adult mentors that your child can turn to if they need a mature opinion, but are uncomfortable approaching you directly for advice.
 These ‘cheerleaders’ will form your child’s support team, helping them through the tough times and celebrating the joyous ones.

-Even as your child gradually adjusts to the teenage years, remember that you too are growing into your new role as a parent of this unique teenager – do be gentle on yourself as you experiment with new ways to connect with your newly minted teenager.
+Even as your child gradually adjusts from tween to teen, remember that you too are growing into your new role as a parent of this unique teenager.
+Do be gentle on yourself as you experiment with new ways to connect with your newly minted teenager.